 Legislative Updates

-This page provides updates on legislation related to Risk Orders currently under consideration in the Virginia General Assembly.
-The information below summarizes key developments, votes, and committee actions as these bills progress through the legislative process.
+This page provides updates on legislation related to Risk Orders in the Virginia General Assembly.
+It highlights key developments, votes, and committee actions, along with final outcomes from the 2026 legislative session.
+As these laws move from passage to implementation, this page will continue to track progress and impact across the Commonwealth.

 SB495 – Risk Order Updates